millipz/millipz.github.io/_posts/2018-02-27-Mechanical- Keyboards-UK-Meetup.md

 # Improvements

 There are a few things I would do differently if I were to set up a Plover demo again.
-Hopefully this will be useful to anyone else who wants to demo Plover in a similar context.
+Hopefully this will be useful to anyone else who wants to demonstrate Plover in a similar context.

-- Step-by-step guide to making your first word, printed with large text and diagrams.
+- A step-by-step guide to making your first word, printed on paper with large text and diagrams.
 This would help anyone trying out the demo when it is unattended.
-I think the first chapter of Zack Brown's [_Learn Plover!_](https://sites.google.com/site/ploverdoc/) would be great if it could be boiled down to a single sheet of paper.
+I think the first chapter of Zack Brown's [_Learn Plover!_](https://sites.google.com/site/ploverdoc/) would be ideal for this purpose if it could be boiled down to a single sheet of paper.
 - Provide handouts or cards for people to take away with details of Plover and the Open Steno Project.
 - Display names/links for: